nominpurevj/nominpurevj.github.io/about.markdown

-If curious: I've created this website using Jekyll!
+If you're curious, I've created this website using Jekyll!
 Check out this info to learn more:
 [jekyll][jekyll-organization] /
 [jekyll](https://github.com/jekyll/jekyll)